 - Temporary veneers are worn first.
 This is done to give you an idea of how your permanent veneers will feel and look.
 This time is also used to determine any additional changes that may be needed.

 - Your natural teeth will need to be reduced.
 This is necessary so that the veneers will fit and stay on your teeth.
 The amount of reduction needed varies from patient to patient.

 - There will be some discomfort.
-However, several things can be done to ensure the procedure is not painful, including Novocaine and nitrous oxide.
+However, several things can be done to ensure the procedure is not painful, including Novocaine and laughing gas.
 Some patients do experience some soreness at the gum line during the first day, which can be easily treated with acetaminophen or ibuprofen.

 - They won't last forever.
 As mentioned above, after ten or twenty years of wear and tear, your veneers can chip or break.
 Also, your gums may recede and reveal some of your natural teeth.